vlgiitr/academic-kickstart/content/recents/svm_blog.md

 ---
-title: "New Blog on Support Vector Machines on Medium !"
+title: "New Blog on Support Vector Machines on Medium!"
 date: 2020-05-15
 ---